tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

     items.reduce((total, item) => total + item.count, 0)
 ```

-I have to admit this part was a real struggle for me as I was figuring it out.
-There's a good chance I was making it harder for myself than I needed to by using `reduce`.
-Using some more of Ramda's functions available to us, the most straighforward way to solve this problem might be to map over each item to get the `count` property and then sum them together, like so:
+Now we'd like to rewrite this using Ramda functions, ideally in a point-free style.
+Here's where branch into two different possibilities.
+One of them relies on using `map` to transform the items before summing the counts, and the other uses `reduce` to do it all at once.

+#### Using `map`

+Using `map` to transform the data into a form we need is probably the most obvious and straightforward way to do it.
+It's made even easier by the fact that Ramda has a [`sum` function](https://devdocs.io/ramda/index#sum) that takes an array of numbers and returns, well, the sum.

 ```js
 const sumCounts = R.compose(R.sum, R.map(R.prop('count')))
 ```

-It gets even simpler than that by using a function called [`pluck`](https://devdocs.io/ramda/index#pluck), which is essentially a convenience form of `map` for the way we're using it here.
+Remember that `compose` passes our arguments (in this case, the array of items) to the rightmost function and then the return value of that function to the next one.
+The rightmost function here is a `map` that applies a function created by `prop('count')`.

+We haven't seen [the `prop` function](https://devdocs.io/ramda/index#prop) before, but what it does is take the prop of the name you give it from the object you pass to it as the second argument.
+Since we're passing only the first argument here, it instead creates a function that takes the object to pull the prop from.
+So we can pass that partially applied function to `map`, which will pass each item in the array to it.
+The `map` function will therefore map each item to its `count` property, resulting in an array of numbers that can then be passed into `sum`.

+As it turns out, using `map` in this way—to pluck a property off each object—is such a common usage that Ramda provides a convenience function for it called [`pluck`](https://devdocs.io/ramda/index#pluck).
+Using `pluck` makes our function even simpler:

 ```js
 const sumCounts = R.compose(R.sum, R.pluck('count'))
 ```

-That works.
-It will get the job done.
-But it's also a little unsatisfying because it requires looping through the array of items twice.
-And that's not even counting the transformations we'll need to go through to *get* the items in array form.
-It would be nice to be able to cut down on the number of times we have to go through an array.
+There we go.
+It looks pretty good.
+Now we have a function to which we can pass an array of `items` that each have a `count` property and get the total count.

+Before moving on to using this function with the actual state object, let's consider an alternative.

+#### Using `reduce`

+The mapping version of `sumCounts` that we created will get the job done.
+But I'd like to figure out how to do it with a `reduce` instead.
+If I didn't have Ramda at my disposal in a project and had to use vanilla JavaScript, I'd use `reduce`, as you can see above.
+Why?
+Because I like to avoid looping through an array more than once if I can.
+In the `map` version, we loop through the array once to map each item to its `count` and then once more to sum them up.
+That's not even counting the work we'll need to do before this to get to the array of items we need.

+With `reduce`, we should be able to do both of those steps in one go.
+Perhaps this is a case of [premature optimization](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), especially if it makes the code harder to understand (although I'll have more to say about unfamiliarity at the end of the article).
+It might even be a wash because of how many functions are being applied, which can reduce performance.
+But for argument's sake, and for the sake of better understanding some more Ramda concepts, let's work on a `reduce` version.

-But once I was able to frame the problem in generic terms, I was better able to find the right functions to help me.
+I have to admit that I really struggled with this part.
+But once I was able to frame the problem in generic terms, I was better able to find the functions I needed.
+You'll see what I mean shortly.

-As a first step, we can use Ramda's [`reduce` function](https://devdocs.io/ramda/index#reduce), which, similar to the `map` function we saw above, takes the reducing function first and the data second, allowing us to remove the `items` parameter completely.
+As a first step, we can use Ramda's [`reduce` function](https://devdocs.io/ramda/index#reduce), which, similar to the `map` function we used above, takes the reducing function first and the data second, allowing us to remove the `items` parameter completely.

 ```js
 const sumCounts = R.reduce((total, item) => total + item.count, 0)
 ```

 It's looking pretty good so far, but that anonymous function could use some improvement.
-Whenever I see a one-off anonymous function like that passed to functions like `map` or `reduce`, I like to think if there could be a way to use a named function that better describes what's going on.
+Whenever I see a one-off anonymous function like that passed to functions like `map` or `reduce`, I like to think if there could be a way to use a named function that describes what's going on.

 ```js
 const sumCounts = R.reduce(addCount, 0)